-AAA Inspector 93: The historic nature of this beautiful hotel as well as the recreational opportunities like golf make this an inspector pick.
+AAA Inspector 93: The historic nature of this beautiful hotel as well as the recreational opportunities like golf makes this a favorite.

 Built in 1929, this beautiful château-and-cottage complex is nestled on a well-manicured hillside overlooking the scenic Annapolis Basin and busy Digby Harbor.
 There are family activities on-site.
 The Resort has a storied history, has very well-maintained period decor, and many famous patrons have stayed at the property, from former Canadian Prime Ministers to Babe Ruth.
 The on-site restaurant has a popular weekend brunch.

 AAA Inspector 16: The opulent lobby with its soaring ceilings and fine crown molding gives me a sense of grandness as I sip my English tea!